EarlRamirez/snipeit_iso/README.md

 - Split the menu in two parts basic OS administration with option to go to the shell and to manager Snipe-IT

 -------
-### Linux Distribution Used
+### CentOS and Snipe-IT Version

-This custom ISO is based on CentOS 7 and includes both EPEL and IUS repository; therefore, upgrading the OS and Snipe-IT will be achieved by using the following commands.
+This custom ISO is based on CentOS 7.5, Snipe-IT v4.4-1 and includes both EPEL and IUS repository; therefore, upgrading the OS and Snipe-IT will be achieved by using the following commands.
-To minimise the size of the OS, only the required packages were used (386) and programming languages _Perl_ and _Python_ is included

 - yum -y upgrade
 - cd /var/www/html/snipeit/ && sudo -u apache php upgrade.php

+To minimise the size of the OS, only the required packages were used (386) and programming languages _Perl_ and _Python_ is included.

 A few changes were made from the standard behaviour from a vanilla CentOS, these are, changes in firewalld default zone from public to drop, restricting root access via ssh and SSH sessions automatically times out after 15 minutes of being inactive